Bardolph-Automation-Inc/bardolph/docs/language.rst

 .. code-block:: lightbulb

-    repeat all as bulb with brt from 10 to 100 begin
+    repeat all as bulb with brt from 10 to 30 begin
         brightness brt
         set bulb
     end

-In this case, the number of lights involved determines what increment should be added to the index variable, `brt`, with each iteration.
-This allows you to spread a set of values between some lights without knowing how many there are.
+In this case, the number of lights available determines what increment should be added to the index variable, `brt`.
+This allows you to distribute a set of values across some lights without knowing how many there are.

+For example, if you have 3 lights, the above loop will be executed 3 times, with `brt` having values of 10, 20, and 30.
+If you have 5 lights, you get 5 iterations, with `brt` having values of 10, 15, 20, 25, and 30.

+.. index:: groups; iterating all, locations; iterating all

 All groups or locations can be enumerated: